 We suggest you make a guest reservation in the ferry reservation system.
 You’ll need to provide a credit card number to make a reservation.
 The reservation system will charge you $20 if you do not show up for your reserved space.

-The first 30% of the all August ferry sailings will be released on April 25th at 7 AM.
-You can make both reservations on April 25, traveling to Orcas Island before camp and also returning from Orcas Island after camp.
-Last year the Friday late morning and afternoon sailings to Orcas had filled before noon on the first day of release.
+The first 30% of the all August ferry sailings will be released on April 21st at 7 AM.
+This is the date that is two weeks before summer sailing schedule starts in 2020.
+You can make both reservations on April 21, traveling to Orcas Island before camp and also returning from Orcas Island after camp.
+Last year all Friday late morning and afternoon sailings to Orcas had filled before noon on the first day of release.
+You should make a reservation soon after 7 a.m.

 Getting on the boat you want